stackeugene/MorganFreemanTTS/security-policies.md

+Security Measures for the TTS System
-1. Authentication and Access Control
+1️⃣ Authentication & Access Control

-Require strong authentication (OAuth 2.0, API keys, or JWT tokens) for accessing the TTS service.
+Require secure login methods like OAuth 2.0, API keys, or JWT tokens.
-Implement Role-Based Access Control (RBAC) to restrict access to system components.
+Use Role-Based Access Control (RBAC) to limit who can access different parts of the system.
-Enforce multi-factor authentication (MFA) for administrative access.
+Enforce Multi-Factor Authentication (MFA) for admin users.

-2. Data Encryption & Secure Transmission
+2️⃣ Data Encryption & Secure Transmission

-Encrypt stored voice data using AES-256.
+Encrypt stored voice data using AES-256 to keep it safe.
-Secure API requests and responses with TLS 1.2 or higher.
+Use TLS 1.2 or higher to protect API requests.
-Prevent unauthorized data interception using HTTPS-only communication.
+Ensure all communications happen over HTTPS to prevent data interception.

-3. Input Validation & Protection Against Injection Attacks
+3️⃣ Input Validation & Protection Against Attacks

-Sanitize user input to prevent SQL Injection, XSS, or command injection attacks.
+Sanitize user input to block SQL Injection, XSS, and command injection attacks.
-Limit text length and special characters that users can submit.
+Restrict the length and type of characters users can submit.

-4. Rate Limiting & DDoS Protection
+4️⃣ Rate Limiting & DDoS Protection

-Set API request limits to prevent abuse (e.g., 100 requests per minute per user).
+Limit API requests to 100 per minute per user to prevent abuse.
-Use a Web Application Firewall (WAF) to block automated bots and potential DDoS attacks.
+Use a Web Application Firewall (WAF) to block bots and DDoS attacks.
-Implement CAPTCHA for public endpoints to prevent bot abuse.
+Add CAPTCHA on public endpoints to prevent automated abuse.

-5. Logging & Monitoring
+5️⃣ Logging & Monitoring

-Enable real-time monitoring of API requests and system logs using SIEM tools.
+Track API requests and system logs in real time.
-Store logs in a centralized logging system with retention for at least 90 days.
+Store logs for at least 90 days in a central system.
-Implement anomaly detection for unusual TTS requests (e.g., excessive requests from a single IP).
+Detect unusual activity, like excessive requests from a single IP.

-6. Secure Storage & Data Retention
+6️⃣ Secure Storage & Data Retention

-Store user-generated voice data only as long as necessary.
+Only keep user-generated voice data for as long as needed.
-Implement automatic log deletion after a defined retention period (e.g., 30 days).
+Set logs to delete automatically after 30 days.
-Use role-based permissions to restrict access to stored audio files.
+Restrict access to stored audio files based on user roles.

-7. Incident Response Plan
+7️⃣ Incident Response Plan

-Establish an incident response protocol in case of a security breach.
+Have a plan in place in case of a security breach.
-Ensure that automatic alerts are sent for suspicious activities.
+Send automatic alerts for suspicious activity.
-Conduct regular penetration tests to identify and fix vulnerabilities.
+Run regular security tests to find and fix vulnerabilities.